Nass-works/Nass-works/README.md

 - ⚡ Active participant in anything that makes me money 🤑 💰.

-- ✨ Also curious about Artificial intelligence and how we can profit out of it.
+- ✨ Also curious about what a transparent plane made with my name on it would look like😂.

 - 🌀 Fun fact: I love to showoff my money, listen to **music** and visit new places.